MONEY MULE ACCOUNT DETECTION

 Preventing money mule activity is a historical challenge for financial institutions, but the threat is spreading faster than ever.
 The global shift toward digital-first onboarding has introduced new vulnerabilities in identity verification.
 Furthermore, payment schemes like Instant Payments drastically reduce the window for anti-fraud checks, while cryptocurrencies make tracing illicit money flows increasingly difficult.

 A Money Mule is a person who electronically transfers money acquired illegally on behalf of others, obtaining a commission for it.
-The illegal cash often originates from criminal activities such as phishing, malware attacks, eCommerce fraud, CEO fraud, to name but a few.
-A mule could be:
+The illegal cash often originates from criminal activities such as phishing, malware attacks, eCommerce fraud, and CEO fraud.

-Money Mule accounts are banking accounts that Money Mules use to move illicit funds.
-Those accounts could be related to money laundering.
+• The Money Mule Account: A banking account that money mules use to move illicit funds, which could be related to money laundering operations.

 Money Mules usually transfer illegally obtained funds between banks, countries, currencies, or cryptocurrencies.
 Criminals recruit people as money mules to help launder proceeds derived from online scams and frauds or crimes like human trafficking and drug trafficking.